linisme/SlimAdapter/README.md

 ## About SlimAdapterEx

-SlimAdapter aims to be "Slim", not "Supper", so the SlimAdapter core lib is focus on wrapping the RecycleAdapter to provide a more friendly api.
+SlimAdapter aims to be "Slim", not "Super", so the SlimAdapter core lib is focus on wrapping the RecycleAdapter to provide a more friendly api.

 Anyway, Someone needs a more power Adpter, and this is the reason why SlimAdapterEx exsit.